-This is a light to medium weight single knit fabric.
+This is a light to medium weight single knit fabric, made by weft knitting process.
 This is the most preferred knit fabric for making dresses and t shirts.
 It has good drape.
 It is also made in different types of fibers like, wool jersey, silk jersey etc.

 You can see that the two sides of the fabric are different.
-One side of the fabric has only knit stitches (which looks like chain stitches) and the other side has purl stitches.
+One side of the fabric has only knit stitches (which looks like chain stitches or v shaped stitches) and the other side has purl stitches.
 It has a fair amount of stretch as well.

 Cotton jersey fabric is the most preferred of jersey fabric.
 It is a medium weight 4 way stretch knit fabric.
 T-shirt jersey is a cotton jersey with a 2 way stretch.
 T- shirt jersey does not have the soft drape of a rayon jersey fabric or silk jersey.
 It rolls at the cut edges.
 This fabric can be used to sew cardigans, tank tops.